sffjunkie/astral/src/doc/index.rst

     "Rahukaalam or the period of Rahu is a certain amount of time every day that is considered inauspicious for any new venture according to Indian astrology".

+Moon Phase
+    Calculates the phase of the moon for a specified date.

 Example
 =======